davidpagnon/Pose2Sim_Blender/README.md

 - [x] Viewport render to film with selected cameras
 - [x] Write documentation
 - [x] Create video tutorial
+- [x] Switch from Alembic to GLB export
+- [x] Change color of object or collection

 <br>

 - [ ] **Rig from OpenSim model and/or .c3d files**
-- [ ] Switch from Alembic to GLB export
 - [ ] Trace rays from camera to selected image point
 - [ ] Import .sto motion and force files